caerphoto/transfurl/README.md

 ## Installation

-Since the server part is a Node app, you'll need [Node.js](https://nodejs.org) on the target compouter, to listen for incoming URL requests.
+Since the server part is a Node app, you'll need [Node.js](https://nodejs.org) on the target computer, to listen for incoming URL requests.

-Once you have the repo cloned, run `npm install` to install the two dependencies (*open* for doing the open-in-browser part, and *validator* for making sure the requested URL is valid).
+Clone this repo, and run `npm install` to install the two dependencies (`open` for doing the open-in-browser part, and `validator` for making sure the requested URL is valid).

 # Usage